matthew-pool/matthew-pool.github.io/README.md

 ## Matthew Pool
-### Bachelor of Science in Computer Science (2024)
+### Bachelor of Science in Computer Science (Dec 2024)

-Please check out my [portfolio](https://matthew-pool.github.io) for a more streamlined and interactive experience.
+Please check out my [portfolio](https://matthew-pool.github.io) for a more streamlined and interactive experience and to check out my new app "Flick".